Improving Your Bone Health

-Diet and Exercise are Important
+Diet and Exercise Are Important

 Fortunately, in your older years, you can still take steps to protect your bones.
 You'll need a balanced diet rich in calcium and vitamin D, a regular exercise program, and, in some cases, medication.
 These steps can help you slow bone loss.
 In addition, you'll want to learn how to fall-proof your home and change your lifestyle to avoid fracturing fragile bones.

 Bone is made up of calcium, protein, and other minerals.
 Getting enough calcium helps protect bones by slowing bone loss.
 Women over age 50 should consume 1,200 milligrams (mg) of calcium daily.
 Men between the ages of 51 and 70 should consume 1,000 mg of calcium a day, and men over 70 should consume 1,200 mg per day.
 To make sure you get enough calcium, make foods that are high in calcium part of your diet.
-The most concentrated food sources of calcium include

-Getting Enough Vitamin D
+Vitamin D Requirements

 Vitamin D helps your body absorb calcium.
 Exposure to sunlight causes your body to make vitamin D. Some people get all the vitamin D they need this way.
 However, many older people, especially those who are indoors most of the time and/or live in northern areas, are not getting enough vitamin D. Many people also have trouble getting enough vitamin D during the winter months when sunlight is limited.

-Exercises for Bone Health
+Exercising for Bone Health